greg-raven/grus/_posts/2010-11-25-feinstein-et-al-dream-act.md

 ---
 title: 'DREAM Act'
-date: '2010-11-25T14:23:00-08:00'
 layout: post
 categories:
 - Letters
 tags:
-    - 'Federal government'
+- Federal government
 - immigration
-    - 'Representative Jerry Lewis'
+- Representative Jerry Lewis
-    - 'Senator Barbara Boxer'
+- Senator Barbara Boxer
-    - 'Senator Dianne Feinstein'
+- Senator Dianne Feinstein
 ---

 It is reprehensible that the Congressional leadership wants to force the DREAM Act amnesty on the American people during the lame duck session of Congress.
 You need to do the right thing and just say "No" to amnesty!